Table of Contents

 A way to find unbalanced points, is to turn up the contrast and blur.

-As one can see in the example below, the presence of only one big light on the left makes the image very unbalanced:
+As illustrated by the example below, the presence of only one big light on the left makes the image very unbalanced:

-In contrast, here’s an example of how to properly balance an image:
+In contrast, here’s an example of how to balance an image properly:

 Positioning and Movement Direction